LizyGT12/Portafolio-de-Trabajo/README.md

 -🫡 I´m learning c++ and python

--🧠As the time pass I have more knoledge
+-🧠As the time pass I have more knowledge